lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 ### Create a publisher account

 Since Azure DevOps Services is a SaaS offering, the only way to customize your organization is to install extensions but these extensions have to come from the [Azure DevOps Marketplace](https://marketplace.visualstudio.com/azuredevops).
-In our case, we need to publish our pipeline decorator on this marketplace (which is a extension) but do so, we need to do it under a publisher name even if, as we'll see later, nobody except our organization will be able to see/install our extension.
+In our case, we need to publish our pipeline decorator on this marketplace (which is an extension) but do so, we need to do it under a publisher name even if, as we'll see later, nobody except our organization will be able to see/install our extension.

 > Publisher account is only required if you plan to install your extension to Azure DevOps Services (SaaS version).
-On Azure DevOps Server (on-premise), the standalone VSIX file is sufficient.
+On Azure DevOps Server (on-premises), the standalone VSIX file is sufficient.

 Go to the [management portal](https://marketplace.visualstudio.com/manage) which should ask you to create your publisher account.
 Be aware that the  user with who you create the publisher account is important, as this account would also need to be an administrator of your Azure DevOps organization